fengtingzhang/blog/_posts/2018-02-06-from-ruby-on-rails-to-event-driven-microservices.md

 # From Ruby on rails to event driven micro apps at Fivrr

-Persistence
+## Persistence
+* Mysql
-Mysql Dynamo redis mongodb
+* Dynamo
+* Redis
+* Mongodb

-Messaging
+## Messaging
 Rabbitmq and Kafka

-Deployment
+## Deployment
+* AWS
+* kubernetes
-Aws kubernetes docker deployment
+* docker

-The monolith
+## The monolith
-Everyone starts with a monolith
+* Everyone starts with a monolith
-Ror MySQL memchached for views
+* RoR MySQL memchached for views
-Fast to deploy
+* Fast to deploy

-Problems
+### Problems
-Models lose cohesiveness
+* Models lose cohesiveness
-No ownership
+* No ownership
-Fear to deploy
+* Fear to deploy
-Long running tests
+* Long running tests
-No way to scale part of the system
+* No way to scale part of the system
-The data set is getting bigger, so the queues were taking longer
+* The data set is getting bigger, so the queries were taking longer

-The chimera
+## The chimera
 A Fiverr template for
 1. Rest endpoint for synchronous reads
-2. Rabbitmq for asynchronous writes
+1. Rabbitmq for asynchronous writes

-The writes posts to an endpoint that validates, which puts the messages into mangodb as a message hospital in case write fails, and then rabbitmq writes to the DB
+The writes posts to an endpoint that validates, which puts the messages into mongoDB as a message hospital in case write fails, and then rabbitmq writes to the DB

+### Benefits
-Various DB connectors
+* Various DB connectors
-Monitoring and logging
+* Monitoring and logging
-Write side safety
+* Write side safety

+### Problems
-With the template a mess of microservices that need to reach into each other
+* With the template, a mess of microservices spawned that need to reach into each other
+* Fiverr is at about 100 microservice, not at 1700 like Uber

-Bounded contexts
+## Bounded contexts
-DDD - Martin Fowler's concept about bounding services based on business activities/processes.
+* DDD - Martin Fowler's concept about bounding services based on business activities/processes.
 Not based on entities.

-However data is still shared between two services, and that can still a problem depending on how the data is shared
+* However data is still shared between two services, and that can still a problem depending on how the data is shared

-Approach 1
+### Approach 1
 Share database between services
-The initial MySQL database
+* The initial MySQL database
-Coupling at the lowest level
+* Coupling at the lowest level
-Database grows, query slows
+* Database grows, query slows
-Someone can affect your data
+* Someone can affect your data

-Approach 2
+### Approach 2
 Pull data push command
-Service A API changes due to service B needs
+* Service A API changes due to service B needs
-REST sucks as a query language
+* REST sucks as a query language
-Do this instead of something happened
+* "Do this" instead of "something happened"

-Approach 3
+### Approach 3
 Event driven - domain events
-Producer and consumer are decoupled
+* Producer and consumer are decoupled
-Services becomes reactive
+* Services becomes reactive
-Data can be sent in the payload of the event
+* Data can be sent in the payload of the event

 BUT
 If data is persisted in each service, there is no single point if truth